MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ![Wizard Hardware Page](images/installation-wizard-hardware.png)

 Note that further steps might be required to get your hardware fully functional - for example, if you select OpenXR you will need to manually select a controller profile.
-After that, make sure that your VR SDK of choice is selected in the project settings, then VR Builder is good to go!
+After that, make sure that your VR SDK of choice is selected in the project settings.
+Now the setup is complete and you can start working with VR Builder!

 ## Quick Start

-You can have a first look around by opening the provided demo scene.
-This simple scene contains a pre-built process that showcases some of the interactions provided in VR Builder.
+You can get a first impression of VR Builder and its features by accessing  the provided demo scene.
+This sample scene contains a pre-built process that showcases some of the interactions provided in VR Builder.

 To open the demo scene, select the relevant entry in the wizard as described above, or use the shortcut in `Tools > VR Builder > Demo Scenes > Core`.
 Note that, while the scene can be found and opened from disk, it is necessary to use one of the above methods at least once in order to copy the process file to the StreamingAssets folder, where VR Builder processes are saved.

 ### Demo Scene Overview

-The demo scene showcases how it is possible to assemble a process with the building blocks included in the core VR Builder.
-More building blocks and features will be made available as separate addons.
+The demo scene showcases how to assemble a process with the building blocks included in VR Builder.
+More building blocks and features will be made available as separate add-ons.

 These building blocks are either conditions or behaviors.
-Conditions check if the user or the world is in a certain state, and behaviors change the world state when called.
+Conditions check if the user or the world is in a certain state, and behaviors modify the world state when activated.

-The scene includes three stations.
-The user can teleport from the starting point to any station and back, and can choose to try the different stations in any order this way.
+The demo scene includes three stations.
+The user can teleport from the starting point to any station and back, and can interact with the different stations.

 Snap station: showcases the grab/release conditions, and the snap condition which can be used in conjunction with snap zones.

 ![Snap station](images/station-snap.png)

 Touch station: showcases the touch condition.
-Touching the button will trigger a simple behavior, confetti.
+Touching the button will trigger a simple behavior, confetti raining from the sky.

 ![Touch station](images/station-touch.png)

-Tool station: showcases how object can be made usable.
+Tool station: showcases how objects can be made usable.
 After grabbing the light sword, press the trigger to extend it.

 ![Tool station](images/station-tool.png)

 ### Demo Scene Hierarchy

-Let's have a look at the hierarchy.
+In the hierarchy there are four game objects in parentheses.

 ![Hierarchy](images/hierarchy.png)

-The four game objects in parentheses are automatically added to every VR Builder scene.
+They are automatically added to every VR Builder scene.

-- `[PROCESS_CONFIGURATION]` allows to select the process for the current scene from the ones saved in the project.
+- `[PROCESS_CONFIGURATION]` allows to select the process for the current scene from a list of processes saved in the project.
 - `[INTERACTION_RIG_LOADER]` allows to arrange the priority of the available interaction rigs.
-There should not be need to touch it except for using the simulator and playing the scene without a VR headset.
+You shouldn’t need to modify this except when using the simulator and playing the scene without a VR headset, or for using custom rigs.
-- `[USER]` is a dummy game object that defines the initial position of the user in the scene.
+- `[USER]` is a dummy game object that defines the initial position of the VR user in the scene.
 On play, it will be replaced by the VR rig prefab.
-- `[PROCESS_CONTROLLER]` defines some parameters for processes in this scene.
+- `[PROCESS_CONTROLLER]` defines some parameters for processes in this scene like the spectator input bindings and camera.

 By looking at the other objects in the scene, we can see that some have a `Process Scene Object` component and possibly some "property" component.
-A `Process Scene Object` is an object with an unique name which can be seen by the process logic.
+A `Process Scene Object` is an object with a unique name that can be accessed by the process.
 Properties define how the process can interact with the object.
-For example, a `Grabbable Property` will let VR Builder recognize if an object is being grabbed, and adding a `Grabbable Property` to an object will automatically make it a `Process Scene Object` and add a few components to make the object grabbable in VR.
+For example, a `Grabbable Property` will let VR Builder recognize if an object is being grabbed.
+Adding a `Grabbable Property` to an object will automatically make it a `Process Scene Object` and add a few components so you can interact with the object in VR.

-If these properties are not added manually the user will usually be prompted to add them automatically as needed while building the process.
+If these properties are not added manually you will usually be prompted to add them automatically when building the process of your VR application.

 ### Workflow Editor

-Now let's see how the process in the demo scene is built.
-You can open the Workflow Editor from `Tools > VR Builder > Open Workflow Editor` or `Window > VR Builder > Workflow Editor`.
-The window should look like this.
+The Workflow Editor lets you design the  process of your VR application.You can open the Workflow Editor from `Tools > VR Builder > Open Workflow Editor` or `Window > VR Builder > Workflow Editor`.
+The workflow editor for the demo scene should look like this.

 ![Workflow editor](images/workflow-editor.png)

 On the left, there is a list of chapters.
-The demo scene only has one chapter, but processes can have more.
 Every chapter is a separate section of the process.
-Chapters are useful to separate a process in its logical steps and avoid too much clutter in a single graph.
+They are useful to separate a process in its logical steps and avoid too much clutter in a single graph.

+The demo scene only has one chapter.
+You can add more chapters if necessary.

 On the right, there is a graphical representation of the current chapter.
-Every node is called a `Step`, and can include a number of `Behaviors` which can happen when the node is triggered or before leaving it.
-In this example, those are mostly text to speech instructions.
+Every node is called a `Step`.
+Every step can include a number of `Behaviors` which can happen when the node is triggered or before leaving it.
+In the demo scene, those are mostly text to speech instructions.
 A step can have as many exit points, called `Transitions`, as needed.
-Every transition can list a number of `Conditions` which determine if it can be chosen.
+Every transition can list a number of `Conditions` which, if fulfilled, make the transition valid.

-Select, for example, the "Tool grabbed" node.
-This will open the Step Inspector and the window should look like the following.
+Select the "Tool grabbed" node.
+This will open the Step Inspector.
+The window should look like the following.

 ![Step inspector behaviors](images/step-inspector-behavior.png)